BareMetal Logic Documentation

 The algorithm proceeds in five steps:

-1. Bounding box computation finds min/max X/Y of triangle vertices, testing only pixels in this rectangle for early rejection of off-screen triangles.
+1. Bounding box computation: finds min/max X/Y of triangle vertices, testing only pixels in this rectangle for early rejection of off-screen triangles.

 2. Barycentric coordinate computation: for each pixel in the bounding box, compute weights w0, w1, w2 that determine if the pixel is inside the triangle.